Speck249/alx-higher_level_programming/README.md

 # Higher-Level Programming

 ## Course Description
-The ALX Full Stack Engineering Track's first 9 months aim to enable developers build a set of real-world, industry aligned skills.
-As the second sprint of the Foundations program, the Higher-Level Prgramming course is geared towards developing foundational understanding in Functional and Object-Oriented Programming with an in-depth exploration of Python, Backend JavaScript Programming and Relational Database Management with Structured Query Language (SQL).
-'Project' in ALX refers to a compilation of practical tasks that students must complete.
-Each project contains a thorough guideline to navigating each given task, along with general outline of learning objectives and project requirements.
-The Higher Level Prgramming projects explore various fundamental building blocks of OOP languages like Abstraction, Inheritance, and Polymorphism through practical code challenges.
+The ALX Full Stack Engineering Track's first 9 months aim to build a set of real-world, industry aligned skills.
+As the second sprint of the Foundations program, the Higher-Level Prgramming course is geared towards developing foundational understanding in Functional and Object-Oriented Programming with a thorough exploration of Python, Backend JavaScript Programming and Relational Database Management with Structured Query Language (SQL).

+Instead of the typical terminological usage, 'Project' in ALX refers to a compilation of practical tasks that test students' knowledge about curriculum specific topics.
+Each project must be completed within a 24 hour timeline and although projects may advance on an earlier subject area, no two projects focus on the same topic.
+Projects are packed with thorough guidelines, general outlines of learning objectives and requirements.
+The Higher Level Prgramming projects explore various fundamental building blocks of OOP languages like Data Structures, Abstraction, Inheritance, and Polymorphism through practical coding challenges.
+All files are interpreted/compiled on Ubuntu 20.04 LTS using python3, node (with an LTS version), and MySQL 8.x.

 ## Repository Content
 1. Python